-Furthermore, a "debt collector" subject to the licensing requirements of SB 908 is a person or entity who "in the ordinary course of business, regularly, on the person's own behalf or on behalf of others, engages in consumer debt collection."
-(Proposed Regs.
-Art.
-1, § 1850(h); emphasis added.)
+C. The CDCLA defines a debt collector as "any person who, in the ordinary course of business, regularly, on behalf of that person or others, engages in debt collection."
+Are regulations needed to clarify the term in the ordinary course of business" or "regularly"?

+Yes.
 A common interest development does not "regularly... engage[] in consumer debt collection."
 A common interest development is not engaged in "business" in the conventional sense.
 It does not seek to generate profits.
 Rather, a common interest development is a "non-profit corporation or unincorporated association created for the purpose of managing a common interest development."
 (Cal.
 Civ.
 Code § 4080; emphasis added.)
 The common interest development's primary function is to maintain infrastructure and enforce deed restrictions governing the community, including property owned in common with the other members.
 (See, Cal.
 Civ.
 Code §§ 4775 & 5975.)
 Thus, everything the common interest development does is for the benefit of the very people making the assessment payments, i.e., protecting the members' property interests.
 Likewise, the cost to comply with necessary licensing requirements must be paid by the presumed "consumers," i.e., the association members.
-It strains the bounds of credulity to suggest, for example, a four-unit homeowners association "in the ordinary course of business, regularly... engages consumer debt collection" when it collects assessments.